luizof/Bingo_card_maker/README.md

    docker run -p 5000:5000 bingo-maker
    ```

-3. Visit `http://localhost:5000` in your browser, upload a template image and choose how many cards to generate.
+3. Visit `http://localhost:5000` in your browser, upload a template image and choose how many cards to generate (between 1 and 100 per request).
 The result will be downloaded as a ZIP file containing the generated images.

 The card logic and text positioning mirror the behaviour of `script_v4.py`.